ttudorandrei/weather_dashboard/README.md

 As a developer I was tasked with building an app that displays current weather and a 5 day forecast

-- When a you search for a city, the current conditions are displayed and the city is added to history;
+- When a you search for a city, the current conditions are displayed and the city is added to history and to local storage;
 - When displaying information for a city, the user can see the City Name, the Date, an icon representing weather conditions, Temperature, Humidity, Wind Speed and the UV Index;
 - The UV Index is sat on a background color indicating whether the conditions are favorable (green background), moderate (yellow background) or severe (red background);
 - Upon searching for a city or selecting a city from history, user is presented with the 5-day Forecast for that respective city;